🎉 20% OFF on all annual plans — Use code DOR2026

 Positive emotional health boosts the immune system, making the body more resilient to illnesses.

-Patients with emotional support tend to recover faster from surgeries, illnesses, and medical treatments.
+Patients with emotional support tend to recover faster from surgeries and clinical treatments.

-A calm and emotionally stable mind leads to better sleep quality, which directly affects overall health.
+A calm and emotionally stable mind leads to superior sleep quality and vital energy.

 Emotional distress does not always show up clearly.
-Often, it is subtle and overlooked.
+Often, it is subtle and overlooked by family members.

 Withdrawal from social interaction